PlanetCodify/windsurf-project/README.md

 Used Windsurf To create a game as a user using very minimal prompts.
 The idea is to evaluate the capability of the AI, which is really good.
-I have not witnessed the same quality results while using bolt, v0 or lovable interfaces as oon date.
+I have not witnessed the same quality results while using bolt, v0 or lovable interfaces yet.
 This is good!

 I want to understand how close we are to create apps or websites without having any knowledge of code as a user.
 This will change everything!